Remington Steele: Season 2

 At the end of season one, James Read made Michael Gleason aware that he was unhappy with the direction of his character.
 Gleason released him from the series and also let Janet DeMay go, thinking that the detective/investigator and secretary characters could be combined into one character.
 Gleason originally wrote the replacement character, Mildred Krebs, as an attractive 35-year-old woman who was a rival for Steele's affections.
 Doris Roberts, an established character actress who had recently won an Emmy for a guest role on St. Elsewhere, asked to read for the part.
 Although Roberts was not the right age for the character Gleason originally conceived, she won him over with her audition.
-Gleason then changed the character of Mildred Krebs to reflect the casting.
+Gleason then changed the character of Mildred Krebs to reflect the casting (her first appearance in the first episode of the second season was as an IRS inspector investigating Steele's taxes).
 The character, being new to the agency, did not know that Remington Steele was an imposter, and treated Steele as the company head.

 NBC moved the series from Friday to Tuesday nights at 9pm following The A-Team, increasing its budget and prominence on the network schedule.
 The second season continued the slow evolution of the relationship between Laura and Steele as he became a more competent detective.
 Key episodes include the two-hour season premiere, "Steele Away With Me", filmed on location in Mexico; "Red Holt Steele", a fan-favorite dramatic episode in which Laura's house is destroyed in an explosion; and "Love Among the Steele", another fan-favorite episode in which the agency acquires a 1936 Auburn Boattail Speedster, which was used symbolically in several subsequent episodes.

+Season 3

-Season 3Remington Steele achieved its greatest ratings success in the third season, finishing the year in the top 25.
+Remington Steele achieved its greatest ratings success in the third season, finishing the year in the top 25.
 Key third-season episodes included the premiere, "Steele At It", shot on location in Cannes; "Steele Your Heart Away", shot on location in Ireland; and "Maltese Steele", shot on location in Malta.
 The season also included "Steele Trying", set in San Francisco and featuring the songs of Tony Bennett, and "Diced Steele", filmed on location in Las Vegas.
 "Puzzled Steele" earned Doris Roberts an Emmy nomination for best supporting actress.
 The third season also included an episode, "Steele in the Chips", co-written by Stephanie Zimbalist and writing partner Robin Bernheim.
 The final episode of the season ended with a cliffhanger as Laura and Steele seemed to be going their separate ways.
 Michael Gleason explained to the Los Angeles Times, "We want to pull the relationship apart and bring it back together again with a little bit different attitude."